dojo/docs/dojo/contentBox.rst

      dojo.setContentSize(domNode, {w: 300, h: 400});
   });

-It's recommend to use geom.getMarginBox and geom.setContentSize in dojo 1.7.
+It's recommended to use geom.getMarginBox and geom.setContentSize in dojo 1.7.

 .. code-block :: javascript
  :linenos: